glubsy/neotokyo-sourcemod-plugins/README.md

 #Neotokyo server-side Sourcemod plugins

+**nt_ghostcapsfx**: special effects on ghost cap or end of round (ghost explodes, can also damage player) and various added sound effects.

 **nt_jumpsounds**: adds a different jumping sound effect to each class, can enable additional custom sounds too.

 **nt_weapontweaks**: prevents SRS quick switch exploit, adds recoil, screen shaking and randomized tracers to some guns.